T3Marius/StoreCore/README.md

 - [Tracers] | You can add how many tracers colors you want in config + random tracer or team tracer.

+- [Trails] | Allows players to buy trails, you can set all colors u want.

 - [VIPShop] | You need VIPCore for this.
 You can allow players to buy vip groups with durations.

 - All modules will have a default config automaticly created when added, so no worry about how to use them!.